Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster evolution, natal kicks, mass and spins, and hierarchical mergers: The B-POP code

 \subsection{Black hole natal spins}

 One of the most debated aspects of stellar BH formation and pairing is the actual distribution of natal spins.
+Hereafter, we refer to the dimensionless, or Kerr, spin parameter, $\chi_{i} = c\,{}J_i/G\,{}M_i^2$, where $J_i$ represents the amplitude of the BH angular momentum, and $i=1,2$ for the primary and secondary BH, respectively.
 Observations of BHs in low- and high-mass X-ray binaries suggest that BHs have large natal spin, up to 0.9 \citep[see e.g.][]{qin19}, whilst \cite{fuller19} suggest that efficient angular momentum transport triggered by the Tayler-Spruit dynamo \citep{spruit02} can lead to spins as low as 0.01 in BHs born from single stars.
-In this framework, the population of detected BBH mergers hints at a spin distribution for merging BHs attaining relatively low values, $\chi_{1,2} \simeq 0.02$ \citep{gwtc2}.
+In this framework, the population of detected BBH mergers hints at a spin distribution for merging BHs attaining relatively low values, $\chi \simeq 0.02$ \citep{gwtc2}.

-Given these uncertainties, in \bpop we allow for different choices.
-Throughout the paper, we extract spins in the range $0-1$ and explore four different cases: \begin{itemize} \item spins are drawn from a Gaussian distribution centered on $\chi_{1,2} = 0.5$ with dispersion $0.1$ (high spin model, denoted with GSS and letter H); \item spins are drawn from a Gaussian distribution centered on $\chi_{1,2} = 0.2$ with dispersion $0.1$ (low spin model, denoted with GSS and letter L); \item spins are drawn from a Maxwellian with dispersion 0.2 (model denoted with MXL); \item spins are set to 0.01 according to \cite{fuller19} (model denoted with FM19); \item spins are set to 0.01 for dynamical BHs whilst extracted from a Maxwellian, with dispersion 0.2, or a Gaussian centered on $\chi_{1,2}=0.5$ distribution for BHs in isolated mergers (model denoted with FM19+MXL and FM19+GSS). \end{itemize}
+Given these uncertainties, in \bpop\ we allow for different choices.
+Throughout the paper, we extract spins in the range $0-1$ and explore four different cases: \begin{itemize} \item spins are drawn from a Gaussian distribution centered on $\chi = 0.5$ with dispersion $0.1$ (high spin model, denoted with GSS and letter H); \item spins are drawn from a Gaussian distribution centered on $\chi = 0.2$ with dispersion $0.1$ (low spin model, denoted with GSS and letter L); \item spins are drawn from a Maxwellian with dispersion 0.2 (model denoted with MXL); \item spins are set to 0.01 according to \cite{fuller19} (model denoted with FM19); \item spins are set to 0.01 for dynamical BHs whilst extracted from a Maxwellian, with dispersion 0.2, or a Gaussian centered on $\chi=0.5$ distribution for BHs in isolated mergers (model denoted with FM19+MXL and FM19+GSS). \end{itemize}